 Their big day was going to be held at Hothorpe Halls’ country house, The Woodlands.
-The perfect mixture of a timeless rural wedding setting, with a thoroughly modern twist.
+The venue is perfect mixture of a timeless rural wedding setting, with a thoroughly modern twist.
 What I like the most about wedding photography at The Woodlands is that it is entirely exclusive, and not only do you get the venue, but also some surrounding accommodation too.
 Including a rather impressive treetop bridal suite!

-I started my day by capturing the bride as she got ready for her big day.
+I started my day by photographing Amy as she got ready for her big day.
 Amy decided that she wanted to have her make up and hair completed in the comfort of her own Leicester home, and once I saw how busy it was with people getting ready and plenty of hands to help, I realised that perhaps this was going to be a good idea.
 I stayed with Amy for 1 hour, taking as many photographs as possible.
 After I headed off to take some shots of the lads as they waited at the The Woodlands.